 To export into Google Sheets, simply click ‘Open in Google Sheets’ at the top right of the "Monthly Search Volume Over Time" section.

-If we prefer Excel, we can download the CSV by clicking on the 3 vertical dots to the left of the Glimpse logo, then clicking the “download” icon.
+If you prefer Excel, you can download the CSV by clicking on the 3 vertical dots to the left of the Glimpse logo, then clicking the “download” icon.

-Create a blank CSV and enter the headers "Time", followed by each query we want to compare.
+Create a blank CSV and enter the headers "Time", followed by each query you want to compare.

-Copy and paste individual data into our newly-created sheet.
+Copy and paste individual data into your newly-created sheet.

 Open the CSV of each term.
-Copy the range of dates from the "Time (week of)", then paste under the "Time" header in our new sheet.
+Copy the range of dates from the "Time (week of)", then paste under the "Time" header in the new sheet.

-After pasting in the dates, copy the "Search Volume (Absolute)" data and paste under the corresponding header in our new sheet.
+After pasting in the dates, copy the "Search Volume (Absolute)" data and paste under the corresponding header in the new sheet.

-Repeat this process for all keywords until we have the absolute search volumes for our range of terms across the same dates in one sheet.
+Repeat this process for all keywords until you have the absolute search volumes for your range of terms across the same dates in one sheet.

-Lastly, we'll select all of our pasted data, including the headers, and click Insert > Chart to chart the data.
-To adjust or customize the data, we can double click on the graph to access the chart editor.
+Lastly, select all of the pasted data, including the headers, and click Insert > Chart to chart the data.
+To adjust or customize the data, you can double click on the graph to access the chart editor.

 And that's it!
-We now have a graph comparing more than 5 terms' absolute search volumes.
-We can repeat this with any bucket of terms to overcome Google Trends' built-in cap.
+You now have a graph comparing more than 5 terms' absolute search volumes.
+You can repeat this with any bucket of terms to overcome Google Trends' built-in cap.

 Compare terms by Region

-In addition to comparing search terms' interest over time, we can compare interest by region.
+In addition to comparing search terms' interest over time, you can compare interest by region.

-Lastly, when examining the map, we see that coats dominate most regions, with only Indonesia and a few other Asian countries showing a preference for sunscreen.
+Lastly, the map also shows that coats dominate most regions, with only Indonesia and a few other Asian countries showing a preference for sunscreen.

 This data can help provide a better understanding of global or regional preferences across topics; learn more about using Google Trends' regional insights for keyword research and product research.